Monday/Wednesday: 2:30pm – 4:20pm

 Wednesday, March 7th

 Monday, March 19th

 – Amy Kingman and Shanna O’Berry – Learning by Giving Foundation

 – Cheryl Opper – Founder and Executive Director, School on Wheels

 – What has been the cumulative impact of experiential philanthropy courses?
 List two or more questions you’d like to ask our guests from the Learning by Giving Foundation.

 – What do you find important about School on Wheels’ work?
 Be specific.
 List two or more questions you’d like to ask Cheryl Opper.

 Grant evaluation, Part 1

-*READING RESPONSE #11 DUE – Write 1-2 paragraphs per organization.
-Discuss in detail what you find strong or not so strong in each application relative to our RFP.
+*READING RESPONSE #10 DUE – Write 1-2 paragraphs for each of the following four organizations.
+Discuss in detail what you find strong or not so strong in their materials according to the criteria in our RFP.

 Monday, March 26th